Graham Reid | | 4 min read

 hooked up with bassist/multi-instrumentalist Marcus Miller who had

-spent much of his carer as a sideman (briefly with Davis), session
+spent much of his career as a sideman (briefly with Davis), session

 player and arranger.